juhasev/sample-ninja-help/social-login-microsoft.md

 ## Microsoft Sign-in

-Microsoft authentication provides a convenient way for your panelists to register and log in to the Member App.
-Getting Microsoft authentication to work requires creating an Azure account.
-At the end, you will obtain the App ID and App Secret from the app settings.
+Microsoft sign-in provides a convenient way for your panelists to register and log in to the Member App.
+Getting Microsoft authentication to work requires creating an Azure cloud account.
+In the end, you will obtain the App ID and App Secret from the app settings.
 Microsoft authentication is one of the easiest to set up and literally takes only 5 minutes to do.
-There is no need to submit any company verification documents.
-The Azure base account works and is completely free.
+You don't need to submit any company verification documents.
+The Azure account is completely free.

 https://www.azure.com

-When you log in to Azure, find **App registration** (under Identities) or type **App Registrations** to the search bar.
+When you log in to Azure, find **App registration** (under Identities) or type **App Registrations** in the search bar.

 1) Click on **New registration**
 2) Select the supported account types (you may select business accounts only or optionally allow personal accounts)